 Here’s how to bypass VPN blocks on Netflix and other platforms

 - First, sign up for a VPN that can unblock a wide range of streaming services.
-We particularly recommend NordVPN, but ExpressVPN and Surfshark are both strong alternatives.
+We particularly recommend NordVPN, but Surfshark and ExpressVPN are both strong alternatives to bypass VPN blocks.

 - Download the appropriate version of the app for your device, then log in.

 - Connect to a VPN server in the required country.
-For instance, you’d use an American server to unblock Netflix US or a British server for BBC iPlayer.
+For instance, you’d use an American server to access Netflix US or a British server for BBC iPlayer.

 - Finally, play a video on your chosen service.
 It should begin right away, but if not, clear your browser’s cookies and cache, then reload the page.
 If problems persist, contact your VPN’s customer support team to see if there’s a specific server you should use.